Cheng Siu Kwan

-Kenny Cheng Siu Kwan (鄭兆均; born 13 January 1997) is a Hong Kong professional footballer who currently plays as a right winger for Hong Kong Premier League club Lee Man.
+Kenny Cheng Siu Kwan (鄭兆均; born 13 January 1997) is a Hong Kong professional footballer who plays as a right winger for Hong Kong Premier League club Lee Man.

 Club career

 On 17 July 2018, Cheng was named as one of fourteen new players at Lee Man.

 International career

 On 10 September 2019, Cheng made his senior international debut for Hong Kong in the World Cup qualifier match against Iran.